Caravanning with Loradona, we left Roseburg and headed to the best place: the Oregon coast!

 Any similarities to persons living or dead, or actual events is purely coincidental.

 On Wednesday, we spent the day at Hawk Creek in Neskowin, near Proposal Rock (fitting, since it was Mom and Dad's anniversary) and the Ghost Forest.
+As we walked towards the Ghost Forest, we asked the kids for their theory on why it is called that.

 We had answers including because of fog, because of the tides, and because of a magic wizard but dressed like the guy from Star Wars.
 All valid theories!